-Section 2.2 Here is the plan service area for West Virginia Senior Advantage (HMO I-SNP)
+Section 2.2 Here is the plan service area for West Virginia Senior Advantage ISNP

-West Virginia Senior Advantage (HMO I-SNP) is available only to individuals who live in our plan service area.
+West Virginia Senior Advantage ISNP is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-Our service area includes these counties in West Virginia:
+The service area is described.